-However, to most finance professionals, the term digitization means the use of digital systems to connect people, systems, companies, products and services.
+However, to most finance professionals, the term digitization means the use of digitized systems to connect people, systems, companies, products, and services.

 The Rydoo Travel and Expenses system is a perfect example of where an analogue method of claiming expenses, in other words, paper, can be replaced by a digital method.

-The adoption of digital systems to increase efficiency and improve data accuracy has been going on for some time now and our survey shows that take-up has increased.
+The adoption of digitized systems to increase efficiency and improve data accuracy has been going on for some time now and our survey shows that take-up has increased.

-When we asked whether they had digitized already, two-thirds of respondents said either, ‘Completely, all our processes are online with no paper’, or ‘mostly, all the major functions’ were digitised.
+When we asked whether they had digitized already, two-thirds of respondents said either, ‘Completely, all our processes are online with no paper’, or ‘mostly, all the major functions’ were digitized.